dddominikk/rosaenlg/NEW_LANGUAGE.md

             - e.g., "Jutros smo sreli *našeg bivšeg profesora* matematike."
             - the part in the italics is in accusative ("We met (who?) *our former math professor* this morning.")
     - vocative
+        - o (oi)
+        - that would be the "oi, mate, are you having a giggle"-kind-of "oi"
     - locative
+        - o kome, o čemu (about whom, what about)
     - instrumental
+        - s kime, sa čime (with whom, with what)

 ## Words